eightyseven76/simpleshulkers/README.md

     * A list of other mods installed (if any)
     * Clear steps to reproduce the issue
     * Any relevant crash logs (use a service like Pastebin for long logs)
-* **Discord (Optional)**: \[Link to your Discord Server if you have one for general discussion/support.]

 ## ❓ Frequently Asked Questions (FAQ)

 * **Q: Can I use this mod in my modpack?**
     * A: Yes!
 You are absolutely free to include Simple Shulkers in your modpacks under the terms of the MIT License.
 We appreciate attribution to the mod and a link back to this page, but it's not strictly required by the license.
 * **Q: Will you be adding more wood types or features?**
     * A: This is an early alpha release!
 We're starting with Oak, Spruce, and Birch to establish the core functionality.
 We are open to feedback and suggestions for additional wood types or other features.
-Join our community discussions or create a suggestion on our \[GitHub Issues Page]([Link to your GitHub Issues page])!
+Join our community discussions or create a suggestion on our [GitHub Issues page](https://github.com/eightyseven76/simpleshulkers/issues).
 * **Q: Is this mod compatible with other storage mods like Refined Storage or Applied Energistics 2?**
     * A: Simple Shulkers is designed to be highly compatible.
 While we don't have specific integrations, they function like vanilla shulker boxes and should generally work.
 If you find issues, please report them!
 * **Q: Will this mod be updated for future Minecraft versions?**